 February MESOL Candidate and ESOL Mentor ESOL Supervisor Candidates and ESOL mentors meet at least once this month to discuss best practices for teaching ELL students and to plan or debrief instruction the candidate will/has provided to ELL students.
 ESOL mentors visit the candidates' classroom for informal observations and/or co-teaching of sheltered instruction or ELD lessons.
 Informal Check-in ESOL supervisors check in with the ESOL mentors and the candidates via phone or email.
-March MESOL Candidate and ESOL Mentor ESOL Supervisor Candidates and ESOL mentors meet to discuss plans for the first sheltered lesson to be taught in this month.
-Candidates conduct additional ESOL specialist responsibilities for a total of 8-10 hours (January - March) and post the log electronically.
-ESOL mentors complete the ESOL formative evaluation using the ESOL Observation Form.
-3rd Formal ESOL Supervisor Observation ESOL supervisors communicate with candidates to schedule a formal observation of a sheltered lesson.
-ESOL supervisors observe the candidates and submit the 3rd observation report through Task Stream.
+March MESOL Candidate and ESOL Mentor ESOL Supervisor - Candidates and ESOL mentors meet to discuss plans for the first sheltered 3 rd Formal ESOL Supervisor lesson to be taught in this month.
+Observation - Candidates conduct additional ESOL specialist responsibilities for a total of 8- ESOL supervisors 10 hours (January - March) and post the log electronically. communicate with ESOL mentors complete the ESOL formative evaluation using the ESOL candidates to schedule a Observation Form. formal observation of a sheltered lesson.
+ESOL supervisors observe the candidates and submit the 3 rd observation report through Task Stream.